 - PREPARE THE VEGETABLES: Shortcut method: Peel carrots and cut into large chunks.
 Cut celery and onion into large chunks.
 Place carrots, celery and onions in food processor.
 Pulse a few times until vegetables are chopped into small pieces.
 Alternatively, dice carrots, celery and onions with a knife.

 - SAUTE BEEF AND VEGETABLES: Heat oil on medium high in a large heavy-bottomed pot.
-Sprinkle beef with salt and pepper and brown it on both sides.
+Sprinkle beef with salt and pepper and brown it on both sides, about 4 minutes.
 Remove from pot and cut into bite size pieces.
 Add another teaspoon of oil if necessary.
 Add vegetables and saute for 5-7 minutes.
-Add garlic and saute a minute more.
+Add garlic and saute 1 minute more.

 - ASSEMBLE THE SOUP: Add chicken and beef broth, water, thyme, barley, Worcesterchire and 2 tablespoons from the gravy base package.
+Add bite size beef.
 Stir, cover and bring to a boil.
-Lower heat and simmer the soup for an hour.
+Lower heat and simmer the soup for 1 hour.

 - FINISH THE SOUP: Add baby spinach (if using) and stir until wilted, about 1 minute.
 Taste and adjust seasonings, adding salt and pepper if needed or a bit more soup base from the package to achieve the thickness and depth of flavor desired.
 Serve immediately with lots of bread for dipping.